 The initial Carrboro permit was issued effective July 1, 2005, renewed in 2011, and again in 2017.
+The Town maintains a Stormwater Management Plan that describes permit compliance details.

 Background: In 1990, under the authority of the federal Clean Water Act and starting with large (population >100k) municipalities (and industries), EPA began regulating stormwater runoff.
 In 2000, the scope was extended to smaller municipalities, and EPA delegated the authority to the State to issue these municipalities (including Carrboro) a stormwater permit.